antixristian/antixristian/README.md

 - **Back-End**: Node.js, Express, Prisma, Sequelize, PostgreSQL

 ### 👨‍💻 Programming Languages
 - **Languages I've worked with**: C, Python, Java, JavaScript, and TypeScript.
-Each of them has contributed to my journey in software development, helping me build strong problem-solving skills.
+Each of these languages has played a key role in my development throughout college.

 ## 🛠️ Technologies and Tools